mplessing/pimatic-ethboard/README.md

 * EthRelay: This type is able to switch a relay and display its current state.

 As part of the device definition you need to provide the `deviceid`, which is the relay number on the board.
 You can also specify a `pulseTime`, where each increment counts as 100ms.
-If `pulseTime` expires the relay state will toggle back, while `pulseType` is on of ["none", "on", "off", "both"], what configures the states for which the pulseTimer will be activated.
+If `pulseTime` expires the relay state will toggle back, while `pulseType` is one of ["none", "on", "off", "both"], what configures the states for which the pulseTimer will be activated.

     {
           "id": "ethrelay01",